 First impressions are so important.
-That first meeting can often shape other people’s perspective of your forever!
-Learn more at the video below:
+That first meeting can often shape other people’s perspective of you forever!

 Let’s make sure that they have a great impression of you by learning how to say ‘nice to meet you’ in Korean.
 This small phrase will not only show that you have great manners, but also that you enjoyed meeting your new friend, acquaintance, or potential future romantic partner.